ARaj-007/Image-colorization/README.md

 The Reader is free to try out the code I used in this project themselves by opening the google colab link provided below, train the models and look for the magic themselves.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1b_1Llx12pKGMaUXPDz90Ar8CXlNUfUUh?authuser=1#scrollTo=DV9iVxPpIgDI)

-I have provided important code snippets in this README, for complete code please refer to the colab link.
+I have provided fundamental code snippets in this README, for complete code please refer to the colab link.
 ## A Preview

 ![App Screenshot](https://i.imgur.com/7sJGzK4.png)